 Table 4 presents a summary of the native and nonnative cover data for the reference sites.
-It should be noted that this data was collected during Year 1 for the Phase 1 mitigation areas.
+The data at the reference sites were collected during Year 1 for the Phase 1 mitigation areas.
 For the riparian reference sites, the average overall native perennial cover was 75.4 percent, the native annual cover was 1.5 percent, and the percent cover of nonnative/invasive plants was 19.0 percent.
 For the LBVI reference sites, the average overall native perennial cover of 93.9 percent, the native annual cover was 1.9 percent, and the percent cover of nonnative/invasive plants was 1.3 percent.